openstack/nova/api-guide/source/server_concepts.rst

 After the resize operation, when the user is happy their server is working correctly after the resize, the user calls Confirm Resize.
-This deletes the backup server that was kept on the source host.
+This deletes the 'before-the-resize' server that was kept on the source host.
-Alternatively, the user can call Revert Resize to delete the new resized server, and restore the back up that was stored on the source host.
-If the user does not manually confirm the resize within a configured time period, the resize is automatically confirmed, to free up the space the backup is using on the source host.
+Alternatively, the user can call Revert Resize to delete the new resized server and restore the old that was stored on the source host.
+If the user does not manually confirm the resize within a configured time period, the resize is automatically confirmed, to free up the space the old is using on the source host.

 As with shelving, resize provides the cloud operator with an opportunity to redistribute work loads across the cloud according